 Will it come to the UK?
 No way.

-The third variant of General Motors electric truck to be based on the same technology as the GMC Hummer and Chevy Silverado EV will be an electric version of the GMC Sierra.
-It will be sold exclusively in the high-spec Denali trim level to start off with, although it will come in AT4 and Elevation spec for the 2025 model year.
+The electric version of the GMC Sierra is another variant of General Motors’ electric truck, based on the same technology as the GMC Hummer and Chevy Silverado EV.
+It will be sold exclusively in the high-spec Denali trim level to start off with, although other specs will be added

 Will it come to the UK?
 Even less likely than the Silverado EV